History and Heritage

 Learning Results

-4- Describe different forms of tangible and intangible heritage in Portugal, contextualizing them historically and social context;
+4- Describe different forms of tangible and intangible heritage in Portugal, contextualizing them historically and

-7- Describe different types of heritage in rural areas.
+7- Describe different types of rural heritage.

 Program

-d) Concept and characteristics of heritage; classification of cultural heritage; legislation; heritage as a development strategy and as a touristic resource; examples of different types of tangible and intangible heritage;
+d) Concept and characteristics of heritage; classification of cultural heritage; legislation; cultural heritage as a

 Internship(s)